olagun/Ass2/README.md

 ## Storing files in memory

-The only files read for any project are those listed in it's manifest.
+The only files read are those listed in `.Manifest`.
 To send files, read in the manifest, then read file data into every file listed in the manifest.

 ```c
 // Read in the manifest